mehdi-lamrani/LLM/README.md

 - Users can input queries, and the Semantic Router efficiently determines the relevant category based on pre-defined routes.
 It’s particularly useful for applications where quick decision-making is required to route queries to specific response mechanisms in chatbots or virtual assistants.

 **Conclusion:**
 - This script highlights how semantic routing can be used to enhance the interactivity and efficiency of LLMs in handling diverse user queries.
-By reducing route-making time, Semantic Router offers a practical solution for categorizing and responding to user inputs in a wide range of conversational AI applications.<details>
+By reducing route-making time, Semantic Router offers a practical solution for categorizing and responding to user inputs in a wide range of conversational AI applications.
 </details>

 ### 17- :